-It has shopping centers and medical complexes and golf courses and gated communities where Black families live in houses worth $600,000 to over a million dollars.
+It has shopping centers, medical complexes, golf courses, and gated communities where Black families live in houses worth $600,000 to over a million dollars.
 It is twenty minutes from the newsrooms of Washington, D.C. — CNN, MSNBC, the Washington Post, NPR, all within driving distance.
-And in the thirty years I have spent in media, I have never — not once — seen a major network do a prime-time feature on Prince George’s County as a model of Black achievement.
+And in thirty years of working in media, I have never — not once — seen a major network do a prime-time feature on Prince George’s County as a model of Black achievement.

 The cameras go to Baltimore, forty minutes north.
-They do not come to Bowie, or Mitchellville, or Fort Washington.
-There is a reason for that.
+They do not come to Bowie, Mitchellville, or Fort Washington.
+There is a reason.
 The reason is economics, and the economics are brutal.

 The media does not have a bias toward truth.
 The media has a bias toward engagement.
 Engagement is driven by emotion.
-The most potent emotions are fear, anger, and grief, and in the American media ecosystem, no subject generates those emotions more reliably than Black suffering.
+The most potent emotions are fear, anger, and grief.
+In the American media ecosystem, no subject generates those emotions more reliably than Black suffering.

 - A Black man killed by police is a five-day story